The government is not introducing a 48-hour parking limit

 The video has been posted on Facebook and Tiktok, where it has been viewed 84,000 times.
 It features a voice which resembles that of Prime Minister Sir Keir Starmer, saying that under the “new responsible parking rule”, people will “face a charge every day [their] vehicle stays in one spot for more than 48 hours”, even if it's parked outside their own house.

-It claims that this is a policy aimed at “easing congestion” and will be enforced with “street sensors and AMPARO (ANPR) cameras”.
+The video circulating online claims that this is a policy aimed at “easing congestion” and will be enforced with “street sensors and AMPARO (ANPR) cameras”.
 The video says “leaked reports” suggest the Department for Work and Pensions may “cross check parking data with HMRC, potentially “affecting benefits for those flagged as non-movers, especially drivers who aren't employed”.

 But the Department for Transport confirmed to Full Fact that the claims in this video are “completely untrue”.